w3c/webextensions/proposals/secure-storage.md

 });
 ```

+The authentication array is optional.
+If omitted, the secret is available without biometrics but is still stored in the hardware backed location.

 **browser.secureStorage.retrieve**

 This retrieves the stored data.
 The browser will only provide it if the user authenticates with one of the allowed mechanisms for this secret, and will throw an error otherwise.